r-grandorder/tri-hermes/en/pages/Remnants/shinjuku.md

 Do you really think they'll believe that a Master with no experience, who showed up on the day of the attack just to fill an empty space on the roster...

 **Staff B:**
-...was able to command SEVERAL different Servants, AND take on the actual heroes of all the time periods {(M) he /(F) she} visited...
+...was able to command SEVERAL different Servants, AND take on the actual heroes of all the time periods [♂ he /♀ she] visited...

 **Staff B:**
 ...alone, without a modicum of support?

 **Staff B:**
-And finally, that when the dust settled, {(M) he /(F) she} had actually managed to restore humanity?
+And finally, that when the dust settled, [♂ he /♀ she] had actually managed to restore humanity?
 Because even I don't believe it!

 **Staff B:**
 We shouldn't even be alive right now!
-But we are, and it's all thanks to {(M) him /(F) her}!
+But we are, and it's all thanks to [♂ him /♀ her]!

 **Staff A:**
 Well...I...